jettracker-org/.github/profile/README.md

 - [Discussing the current state of the project](https://discord.com/invite/EhVPmRK7P4).

 If you are interested in helping or want to know more about us, please hop into our [discord server](https://discord.com/invite/EhVPmRK7P4)🧙.

+[^1] Private for now but like all other of our repositories is licensed under a MIT license.